09 Feb Employee Onboarding Essentials and Best Practices for 2022

 If you had to ask a few managers how long they think onboarding takes, most would say ‘between a week and a month.’
 This is actually not best practice.
 The simple truth about onboarding is that it should be a continuous process.
 Using advanced learning experience tools helps you maintain ongoing employee engagement.

-Five Onboarding Best Practices for 2022
+Four Onboarding Best Practices for 2022

 Create an Inspiring Welcome